 TCA places securities on statutory deposit with certain state agencies to retain the right to do business in those states.
-Securities held on deposit with various state regulatory authorities had a fair value of \$3.4 million at December 31, 2022.
+Securities held on deposit with various state regulatory authorities had a fair value of \$3.5 million at December 31, 2023.
+These securities are reflected in investments in our consolidated balance sheets.